-The course combines an intriguing mix of both science and social science, all of which focus on the diverse work carried out by laboratory scientists and enables students to gain both a theoretical and a practical feel for the lab science sector.
+The course combines science and social science, both of which focus on the diverse work carried out by laboratory scientists and enables students to gain both a theoretical and a practical feel for the lab science sector.
 Students benefit from having access to a crime scene room, enabling them to gain first-hand experience of forensic evidence collection, including DNA collection and blood splatter analysis.

 - One-year Foundation Diploma

 - The application of science within the legal framework

 - Establishing cause of incident

 - The latest in industry best practice

 One or two years, depending on study programme.